Proto-neutron stars as cosmic factories for massive axion-like-particles: PHENOMENOLOGICAL CONSEQUENCES

 \subsection{ALP Luminosity}

 The total (energy integrated) luminosity of ALPs produced in the PNS and observed at infinity can be written as

-Figure~\ref{fig:FullLum} shows the ALP luminosities, at the post-bounce time $t_{\rm pb}=1$~s, as a function of the ALP mass for $g_{ap}=4.8\times10^{-10}$.
+Figure~\ref{fig:FullLum} shows the ALP luminosities, at the post-bounce time $t_{\rm pb}=1$~s, as a function of the ALP mass for ${g_{ap}=8.5\times10^{-10}}$, which is close to the cooling bound we will find in the massless case.
 As discussed before, the pion conversion $\pi N$ (red dashed line) provides the dominant contribution to the total luminosity (black solid line).
 Furthermore, the $NN$ Bremsstrahlung rate becomes more and more subdominant as the ALP mass increases.
 This is due to the Boltzmann suppression of the rates for high ALP masses.
 This suppression is more efficient for Bremsstrahlung ALPs since their average energies are considerably smaller than in the case of the pionic processes~\cite{Carenza:2020cis,Fischer:2021jfm}.
-Including also the coupling with neutrons $g_{an}$, the ALP luminosity can be expressed as a function of the ALP-nucleon couplings as
+In a model-independent way, it is possible to express the ALP luminosity as a function of the ALP-nucleon couplings through the following fitting formula

-where $g_{a\pi N}=g_{a} C_{a\pi N}$ is the contact interaction coupling constant and $\epsilon_{0}$, $b$, $c$, $d$ are fitting parameters.
-Table~\ref{tab:FittingParam} gives the values of these parameters for some representative values of the ALP mass.
+where $\epsilon_{0}$, $b$, $c$ are fitting parameters.
+Notice that the minus sign in front of the $c$ parameter is due to the dependence of $C_{a\pi N}$ and $C_{aN \Delta}$ on $C_{ap}$ and $C_{an}$.
+Table~\ref{tab:FittingParam} gives the values of these parameters for some representative ALP masses.